MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-insights.md

 #### All user activity section in the report for simulations

 The **All user activity** section on **Report** tab** for a simulation shows numbers for the possible outcomes of the simulation.
-The information that's shown varies based on the simulation type.
+The information varies based on the simulation type.
 For example:

 - **Clicked message link** or **Attachment link clicked** or **Attachment opened**
 - **Supplied credentials**